Quasi-Monte Carlo Method for Linear Combination Unitaries via Classical Post-Processing: NUMERICAL EXPERIMENT

 \section{NUMERICAL EXPERIMENT}

 In this section, we conduct two numerical experiments, estimating ground state properties and the Green's function, to demonstrate that the quasi-Monte Carlo method yields the lowest error in LCU-CPP applications.
 Our results show that the QMC achieves the smallest errors, owing to its lower coefficients for numerical integration error compared to the trapezoid and Simpson's rules, and its faster convergence relative to the MC in moderate values $M$.
+All source code and data are publicly available on the Zenodo repository~\cite{zenodo_code}.